zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Bill is wearing shoes, is an example of the latter. **Synthetic propositions**, whose truth cannot be known prior to the experience / a priori.

 Kant's rebuttal on the above is by pure intuitions of space and time.
 All empirical statements we make will have certain properties that can be established a priori, by way of the pure intuitions of time and space, and pure categories of understanding.
-Hence a part of that synthetic proposition can be known a priori: you experience takes place in some framework.
+Hence a part of that synthetic proposition can be known a priori: your experience takes place in some framework.

 In a sense, the Kantian pure intuition and categories are prerequisites for Hume's experience to work.